AdobeaAfia/binary_trees/README.md

 # C - Binary trees

-This was a group project in which we learnt about the details, advantages, and disadvantages of using trees as data structures.
-We learned about how to qualify trees as well as how to traverse them.
-Throughout the project, we implemented binary, binary search, AVL, and Max Binary Heap trees.
+As part of a group project, we delved into the intricacies of using trees as data structures.
+Our focus was on understanding the pros and cons of their use, as well as learning how to qualify and traverse trees.
+During the project, we explored four different tree types: binary, binary search, AVL, and Max Binary Heap trees, and implemented them accordingly.

 ## Tests :heavy_check_mark: